CDJ64/startup/README.md

 - regex.test(string) returns boolean
 - string.split(regex) returns array of substrings that were between regex (though the parameter can also just be a string)
 - string.search(regex) returns index

+## Address Later
+- ...What are event listeners again?